allindow/the_pivot/README.md

 Several features were implemented which were not part of the core curriculum.
 These include accepting payment from a third-party source.
 Paypal inclusion was attempted initially, but Stripe lasted as the chosen method for third-party payment validation.
 The use of jQuery to allow real-time updating of features without page refreshing was added where it seemed sensible, such as the fuzzy finder search bar on the All Recipients page.

+Additionally, after exploring setting up a progress bar with AJAX and an API endpoint, we implemented a jQuery progress bar which reflects the live total amount received by each recipient.

 ### Usage

 To run this application on your local host,